Pierre Boulanger, Ph.D., P.Eng Professor

 This course presents the latest research results in point-based computer graphics.
 After an overview of the critical research issues, we will discuss 3D scanning devices and novel concepts for the mathematical representation of point-sampled shapes.
 Next, the course describes high-performance and high-quality point model rendering, including advanced shading, anti-aliasing, and transparency.
 It also offers efficient data structures for hierarchical rendering on modern graphics processors and summarizes geometric processing methods, filtering, re-sampling point models, and physical modelling.

 In recent years, sensors and algorithms for three-dimensional (3D) imaging and modelling of natural objects have received significant attention.
-In the computer vision and graphics research communities, they are also increasingly used as tools for various applications in medicine, manufacturing, archeology, and any field requiring 3D modelling of natural environments.
-This course's primary goal is to present a general overview of digital 3D imaging technology from photogrammetry to tomographic systems and the various modelling techniques necessary to create 3D models of large and small structures compatible with multiple manufacturing and medical applications.
+The computer vision and graphics research communities are also increasingly used as tools for various applications in medicine, manufacturing, archaeology, and any field requiring 3D modelling of natural environments.
+This course's primary goal is to present a general overview of digital 3D imaging technology from photogrammetry to tomographic systems, and the various modelling techniques necessary to create 3D models of large and small structures compatible with multiple manufacturing and medical applications.

 Advanced Signal Processing for Computer Scientists